-We've been working on this article.
-Please let us know how useful this new version is by voting and sending feedback.
+We've been working on these documents.
+Please let us know how useful this new version is by voting.

-The target audience for this document is experienced developers and leads planning to migrate Traditional Web Apps to Reactive Web Apps.
-The migration requires good knowledge of the new front-end features and the application architecture.
-Check the OutSystems training Becoming a Reactive Web Developer to get into Reactive Web development practices.
+This document addresses experienced developers and Tech Leads planning to migrate Traditional Web Apps to Reactive Web Apps.
+The migration requires good knowledge of the Reactive Web front-end features and application architecture.
+Check the guided path Becoming a Reactive Web Developer in OutSystems training to get into Reactive Web development.

 The objective of these documents is to guide developers on the end-to-end process of migrating Traditional Web apps to Reactive Web.

 In October 2019, OutSystems released Reactive Web, enabling the developers to create the next generation of Web Apps.
 Due to significant changes to the Reactive App, OutSystems doesn't provide a tool for automatic migration of the Traditional Web Apps.